linuxdeepin/dtkmultimedia/README.md

-## Deepin Tool Kit Multimedia
+## Development Tool Kit Multimedia

-Deepin Tool Kit (DtkMultimedia) is the base development tool of all C++/Qt Developer work on Deepin.
+Development Tool Kit (DtkMultimedia) is the base development tool of all C++/Qt Developer work on Deepin.

 You should read the <a href=docs/Specification.md>Deepin Application Specification</a> firstly.